ubsuny/QC_fullAdder/README.md

 ## Discussion

 My adder got the accurate sum with a prabability of 0.492, and it got pretty close (1.0188202912233635) to the value of π/3 (= 1.047197551196597) when run on a quantum computer.
-It is not fully accurate because this is not an ideal problem to be solved on a quantum conputer.
+It is not fully accurate because this is not an ideal problem to be solved on a quantum computer.

 ## Outlook